michaelrivest/ng-prototyper/README.md

 ### ng-proto
-This package allows you to quickly edit Angular templates/styles and see your changes immediately in your browser, without lengthy rebuild / reload times.
+This package allows you to quickly edit Angular templates/styles and see your changes immediately, without lengthy reload times.
 Currently, live reloading only works with css files.
 For use with Angular CLI version 6+

 ### Install